 Dr. Elton Graves - Director - 812-877-8397

 Michelle Prather - Department Secretary - 812-877-8391

 Application and Decision Dates:

-During their stay, Each participant will be designated a Freshman Mathematics Scholar and charged only $3,770 in fees.
-This includes tuition and room and board during the duration of FTC.
-The students will be on the standard Rose-Hulman 18 meal program.
+During their stay, each participant will be designated a Freshman Mathematics Scholar and charged only $3,770 in fees.
+This includes tuition, and room and board, for the duration of FTC.
+The students will be on the standard Rose-Hulman 18-meal program.
 The only additional cost to the student will be incidental expenses.
-Please note that there is no additional financial assistance available for Fast-Track Calculus.
+Please note there is no additional financial assistance available for Fast-Track Calculus.